 It’s Halloween season, and that means that it’s time to get your screams out!
 These Pittsburgh haunted houses, hayrides, fright farms and other scary adventures are all open for the 2023 season, with new attractions and spooky additions.

 Tickets sell quickly for these events, so be sure to check with each venue before you visit!

-Scarehouse is back with a new location for 2021 at the Pittsburgh Mills in Tarentum.
-This year, they have “more clowns, demons, mutants and scares then ever!”
-They’re open weekends from now through November 6, and all ScareHouse tickets should be purchased in advance online.
+Scarehouse is back for 2023 at the Pittsburgh Mills in Tarentum.
+This year, they announced that they would be decreasing the number of tickets sold each night to “improve the quality of your experience, and to reduce your time standing in line.”
+They’re open weekends from now through November 4, and all ScareHouse tickets should be purchased in advance online.

 ScareHouse: Scream District

 The Strip District